Michael Bay's unrealized projects: Little America

-On 25 January 2017, Bay will produce Rowan Athale's action thriller spec script Little America through Platinum Dunes, with Athale directing and Universal Pictures was going to distribute.
-In 2020, Sylvester Stallone was set to star in Athale's Little America as well as produce with Bay & AGC Studios to sell at the European Film Market to distributors instead of Universal, and scheduled to begin production in California, but COVID-19 likely canceled filming.
+On 25 January 2017, it was announced that Bay would produce Rowan Athale's action thriller spec script Little America through Platinum Dunes, with Athale directing; Universal Pictures was going to distribute.
+In 2020, Sylvester Stallone was set to star in Athale's Little America as well as produce, with Bay and AGC Studios to sell at the European Film Market to distributors instead of Universal; it was scheduled to begin production in California, but COVID-19 likely canceled filming.

 Duke Nukem

-On 22 January 2018, it was reported that Bay would produce a Duke Nukem movie through Platinum Dunes with John Cena in talks to play Duke, in the vein of Deadpool, and was looking for a director and writer.
-On 10 June 2022, Legendary Pictures will produce the Duke Nukem movie with Josh Hearld, Jon Hurwitz and Hayden Schlossberg’s Counterbalance Entertainment instead of Bay and Cena.
+On 22 January 2018, it was reported that Bay would produce a Duke Nukem movie through Platinum Dunes, with John Cena in talks to play Duke, in the vein of Deadpool, and was looking for a director and writer.
+On 10 June 2022, Legendary Pictures will produce the Duke Nukem movie with Josh Hearld, Jon Hurwitz and Hayden Schlossberg's Counterbalance Entertainment instead of Bay and Cena.

 Life on Mars

 On 11 April 2018, Bay signed on to produce the adaptation of Cecil Castellucci's short story We Have Always Lived on Mars, which is retitled Life on Mars, with John Krasinski directing and producing the movie.